 HOW SSVP OMAHA SERVES:

 FOOD PANTRYThe Society's very large downtown Food Pantry - along with the food pantries at a number of our SSVP parish conferences - are crucial in helping feed struggling Omaha neighbors in need, serving more than 36,000 individuals and families each year.
-The Society's main Food Pantry, located at 2101 Leavenworth Street, provides non-perishable food, fresh and frozen produce, bread, dairy, and proteins, with our volunteer “Companions” escorting neighbors through the pantry, ensuring they are able to obtain the food they need to feed their families
+The Society's main Food Pantry, located at 2101 Leavenworth Street, addresses food insecurity by providing non-perishable food, fresh and frozen produce, bread, dairy, and proteins, with our volunteer “Companions” escorting neighbors through the pantry, ensuring they are able to obtain the food they need to feed their families

 |

-CLOTHING FOR THE HOMELESSEvery weekday, volunteers and staff with our Holy Family Center's “Closet Door” distribute clothing and personal care items & toiletries, free of charge, to our homeless neighbors.
-Providing thousands of visits each year, our dedicated Closet Door representatives distribute a large variety of such items to homeless men, women (and even children) which includes - although is not limited to jeans/pants, shirts, sweatshirts, underwear, socks, shoes, boots, coats, gloves, sleeping bags, blankets, duffle bags/backpacks, razors, nail clippers, shampoo, lotion and deodorant.
+CLOTHING & PERSONAL CARE ITEMS FOR THE HOMELESSEvery weekday, volunteers and staff with our Holy Family Center's “Closet Door” distribute clothing and personal care items & toiletries, free of charge, to our homeless neighbors.
+Providing thousands of visits each year, our dedicated Closet Door representatives distribute a large variety of such items to homeless men, women which includes - although is not limited to: jeans/pants, shirts, sweatshirts/hoodies, underwear, socks, shoes, boots, coats, gloves/mittens, blankets, sleeping bags, tents, fuel, duffle bags/backpacks, razors, nail clippers, shampoo, lotion, feminine hygiene products and deodorant.

 |

-SACK LUNCHES FOR THE HOMELESSEach weekday, dedicated Society of St. Vincent de Paul Omaha volunteers prepare an average of 250 sack lunches to feed our neighbors in need in downtown Omaha.
+MEALS FOR THE HOMELESSEach weekday, dedicated Society of St. Vincent de Paul Omaha volunteers prepare an average of 250 sack lunches to feed our neighbors in need in downtown Omaha.
 These lunches are provided free of charge to the homeless at the Society's Holy Family Center at 1715 Izard Street, and to families and individuals who live in nearby low-income housing.
 To many of our neighbors, this lunch is the only true meal they will have on any given day.
+The material donation needs for this program consist of: small brown paper bags, "sandwich"-size plastic baggies (e.g. Ziploc), nitrile, latex-free disposable gloves, mayonnaise, deli meat, cheese, "salties" in bulk or individual packages (e.g. chips, pretzels, popcorn, etc.), pre-packaged or home-prepared sweets (e.g. cookies, bars, etc.), fresh or individual pre-packaged fruit, bulk or individual pre-packaged vegetables and 12-ounce bottles of water.

 |